boiwantlearncode/crease/packages/react/README.md

 ## Usage

-Refer to the the [github](https://github.com/boiwantlearncode/crease) for more information.
+Refer to the [github](https://github.com/boiwantlearncode/crease) for more information.